ColleenQue/Word-Boss/README.md

 1. Provide your valid username and password
 2. If you successfully sign in, you will see the home page with no sign up/log in button.
 They are replaced by 'Profile'

+#### Log Out
+1. You are able to log out of your current account if you need to log into other accounts.

 #### Passwords
 All passwords are bcrypt hashed, offering save and secure user usability.